jewettaij/visfd/doc/doc_filter_mrc.md

 which is documented [here](doc_combine_mrc.md).)*

-(Details: The width of the filter-window is chosen automatically according the a_x, a_y, a_z, b_x, b_y, b_z parameters selected by the user.
+(Details: The filter is truncated far away from the central peak at a point which is chosen automatically according the a_x, a_y, a_z, b_x, b_y, b_z parameters selected by the user.
 However this can be customized using the "-cutoff" and "-window-ratio" arguments if necessary.)